Get E-Book

 }).listen(path);

 For a UNIX domain socket server, server.address() returns the path string.
-AddressInfo is a TCP address shape, so the local socket path is returned directly.
+AddressInfo is the TCP address shape, so local socket paths are returned directly.

 const socket = net.connect('/tmp/nodebook.sock');